NTBBloodbath/lcfetch/man/lcfetch.1.md

 # DESCRIPTION

-**lcfetch** is a fast and easy to configure alternative to neofetch, written in C and configuredusing Lua.
+**lcfetch** is a fast and easy to configure alternative to neofetch, written in C and configured using Lua.

 # OPTIONS